ThrowTheSwitch/Ceedling/docs/CeedlingCustomPlugins.md

 Some experience with Ruby and Rake will be helpful but not absolutely required.
-You can learn the basics as you go — often by looking at other, existing Ceedling plugins or simply searching for code examples online.
+You can learn the basics as you go — often by looking at other, existing Ceedling plugins or by simply searching for code examples online.

 ## Contents